MediaArea/MediaConch/DesignNarrative.md

 #### Other Suggested Improvements or Contributions to Standard Specifications

 - Register an official mime type via IETF for Matroska.
-- Register dedicated FFV1 codecid with Matroska (current use is via fourcc).
+- Register dedicated FFV1 codecid with Matroska (current use is via fourcc)*.
 - Proposal of a tagging extension to Matroska based on the requirements of the digital preservation community.
 - Feedback for features and functions of FFV1 version 4, which is currently under development.
 - Creation of metadata translators to convert common descriptive metadata formats within memory institution.
 For instance convert EBUCore into the XML representation of the Matroska tagging specification so that such metadata may be easily imported and exported between EBUCore and Matroska.

+* fourcc is AVI-style with some bitstreams not having a clear license due to coming from Microsoft

 ### Sustainable Open Source Business Ecosystem

-MediaArea has long been an open source native and has an open source business model based on sponsored support (bug correction and feature requests), application support, and branched customization based on an institution's specific needs.
+MediaArea has long been an open source native and has an open source business model based on sponsored support (bug correction and feature requests), application support, and branched customization based on an institution's specific needs since 2007.
+Previously existing in a non-business capacity since 2002.

 MediaArea's long term goal is to merge previous open source standalone products designed specifically for broadcasting and memory institutions into its flagship product, MediaInfo.
 These products include the WAV conformance checker, professional metadata editor and fixer BWF MetaEdit; the AVI conformance checker, professional metadata editor and fixer AVI MetaEdit; and the baseband analyzer for quality assurance, QCTools.
 Each piece of aforementioned software, designed by MediaArea, has a strong focus on individual areas of digital preservation based on the specific sponsor’s needs.
 Thanks to our discussions with memory institutions, we strongly believe that an integrated environment for conformance checking is sorely needed in the field.
 By sponsoring the Matroska/FFV1/LPCM + shell/Implementation Checker/Policy Checker/Reporter/Metadata fixer parts of this project, Preforma  plays a major role in the creation of a fully integrated and open source conformance checker.